 As one of triplets, born three months early, I have been involved in research since the day I was born.
 I took part in a clinical trial for the drug, surfactant, designed to help develop the lungs of premature babies.

 Since then, I have been fascinated by what makes us human and I vividly remember learning about genetics at school and thinking it was really cool that we are all composed of tiny molecules!
 Our genetic make-up not only make us who we are but it is also involved in health and disease, this is where my interest in research began.

-My current fellowship (funded by the Welsh Government through Health and Care Research Wales) is focused on exploring computerised cognitive training (brain training) for people with Huntington’s disease.
+My research fellowship (funded by the Welsh Government through Health and Care Research Wales) was focused on exploring computerised cognitive training (brain training) for people with Huntington’s disease in the patient clinic.